 How Intermittent Fasting Impacts Your Skin

-Collagen is the most abundant protein in the body and essentially what gives skin its structure and strength.
-It prevents wrinkle formation and sagging, but unfortunately we lose it slowly as we age.
+Collagen is the most abundant protein in the body and it is essentially what gives the skin its structure and strength.
+It prevents wrinkle formation and sagging, but unfortunately, we lose it slowly as we age.

 If you’re doing the 5:2 method, you can still take the supplement drink on fasting days as long as you stay within your target calories.

 Here’s what some satisfied customers have to say:

-“I love taut!
+“I love Taut!
 The replenishment formula has become the first thing I drink every morning before I get out of bed.
 The effects it has had on my skin are wonderful!” – Linda T.

 “Being 60 I am always on the hunt for that miracle product to give me back that fullness in my face and lips.
 I am just so amazed, this really works!
 I will not need to get filler this time.
-Thank you for giving us a collagen that actually does it job.” – Tammy S.
+Thank you for giving us a collagen that actually does its job.” – Tammy S.